StadGent/drupal_theme_gent-base/starterkit/INSTALL.md

 cd web/themes/custom/starterkit
 ```

-Rename the directory and all instances of "staterkit" to your desired themename (e.g. "sg_theme").
+Rename the directory and all instances of "starterkit" to your desired themename (e.g. "sg_theme").

 Go to the source directory.
 ```